henryliuser/studio1/studio1.md

 -smashnifying glass type beat, just colored arrow -give hammer an active hitbox
--boomerang sniper can only have X number out at a time -state while attacking melee that means u can’t turn move (only some ig) -decide whether u can pass through enemies or not -dedicated flip for weapons to make it smoother -sometimes boomerang when going fast doesn’t flip the player -weapons flip with storedDirection instead of currentDirection -animate weapon idle bobbing through script, leave idle effects to kethan -getting hit interrupts attacks? super armor?
+-boomerang sniper can only have X number out at a time -decide whether u can pass through enemies or not -dedicated flip for weapons to make it smoother -sometimes boomerang when going fast doesn’t flip the player -getting hit interrupts attacks? super armor?
--boomerang comes back to sniper when not visible -health tween when taking multiple damage instances per frame only 	shows last instance -damagetext outline color corresponds with GlobalNum, fill color 	corresponds with type of damage taken -shield bounce on enemy or player should refresh jump/dash shade …
+-boomerang comes back to sniper when not visible -damagetext outline color corresponds with GlobalNum, fill color 	corresponds with type of damage taken -shield bounce on enemy or player should refresh jump/dash shade …
--can’t reach next level without moving onto burning plat or tembo move -dart stick and follow players
--melee movement meterstick dash don’t work on conveyer -rework all yields so that frame advance works?? maybe. not necessary REFACTOR EVERYTHING WITH SIGNALS
+-can’t reach next level without moving onto burning plat or tembo move -melee movement meterstick dash don’t work on conveyer REFACTOR EVERYTHING WITH SIGNALS

 _**Networking - other 50% of difficulty**_